Utility Week presents a handy guide to the carbon price, the debate over its future and reaction to the budget.

 Researchers from University College London urged the government not to “cave in to lobbyists” by scrapping the CPS, saying this would undermine confidence in low-carbon investments and raise the cost of decarbonisation.

-Analysis by Aurora Energy Research found that even keeping the CPS at its current rate may allow coal to experience a “revival” during the early 2020s due falling gas prices.
+Analysis by Aurora Energy Research found that even keeping the CPS at its current rate may allow coal to experience a “revival” during the early 2020s due rising gas prices.
 Without further government intervention, a total carbon price of at least £40 per tonne would be needed by 2025 to prevent a comeback.
 If the CPS was scrapped, there would be a “surge”.

 Earlier research by the company also concluded that once the coal phase out has been completed the CPS will become “irrelevant”.